 Washington offered incentives to keep Boeing assembly in state

 The state agreed to subsidize Boeing to the tune of $500 million a year over 16 years.
 That’s twice what the state gives to the University of Washington, the region’s flagship college, long an elevator to the middle class.

 What are your thoughts?

 Many of the 787 Dreamliner’s issues could be linked to the countless contractors for components being sourced from all over.
-Would you feel safe flying on an airplane assembled by less experienced workers?
+Would you feel safe flying on an airplane if it isn’t assembled by local workers using American made plasma cutter?
 What about outside the current most common aircraft manufacturers in North America, Western Europe and Brazil?